powerpool-finance/compound-protocol/README.md

 We detail a few of the core contracts in the Powerpool protocol.

 <dl>
-  <dt>CToken, CErc20 and CEther</dt>
+  <dt>ppToken, ppErc20 and ppEther</dt>
-  <dd>The Compound cTokens, which are self-contained borrowing and lending contracts.
-CToken contains the core logic and CErc20 and CEther add public interfaces for Erc20 tokens and ether, respectively.
-Each CToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
-Each CToken is an ERC-20 compliant token where balances represent ownership of the market.</dd>
+  <dd>The PowerPool ppTokens, which are self-contained borrowing and lending contracts. ppToken contains the core logic and ppErc20 and ppEther add public interfaces for Erc20 tokens and ether, respectively.
+Each ppToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
+Each ppToken is an ERC-20 compliant token where balances represent ownership of the market.</dd>
 </dl>

 <dl>